cpacilio/postmerger/README.md

 ## Available models

 - `3dq8_20M`: Ringdown amplitudes from non-precessing, quasi-circular black-hole binaries.
 Calibrated at 20M after the peak of the 22 strain.
+See the example notebook [3dq8_20M](examples/3dq8_20M.ipynb) for usage details.

 ## Basic usage